thecoducer/investment-portfolio-tracker/README.md

 - Frequency and installment progress
 - Status indicator (ACTIVE in green, PAUSED in yellow, CANCELLED in red)
 - Next due date (shown as "Today", "Tomorrow", "In X days", or specific date)
+- Total Monthly SIP Amount displayed as the last row in the table

 **Real-time Updates**: Watch fields pulse during refresh and LTP updates
 - Quantity, Average Price, Invested: Pulse during manual refresh